ibm-cloud-docs/assistant/deploy-web-chat.md

 1. Copy the `script` HTML element.

-    Do not click *Save changes* until you are done with making Web Chat edits; it closes the page.
+    Do not click *Save changes* until you are done with making web chat edits; it closes the page.
     {: tip}

 1. Open the HTML source for a web page on your website where you want the chat window to be displayed.
 Paste the code snippet into the page.